packetchaos/Navi_pro/README.md

 Each command has two parts: the Command and the Option/Request.
 Double-Dash(--), commands expect a text value.
 Single-Dash commands do not have an expected input.

-There are five core commands:
+There are seven core commands:
  * api - query api endpoints
  * ip - find details on Specific IPs
  * find - Find information: credential failures, containers, etc
  * report - Report on Information: Latest scan information, Container vulns
  * list - List details: users, logs, etc
+ * group - Create Target groups based off of Plugin ID, Plugin Name or Plugin Output
+ * export - Export Agent or Asset data into a CSV

  There are seven single use commands:
  * scan - Create and lanuch a scan